jaredboice/daniel-san/README.md

     effectiveDateStart: '2019-03-20',
     effectiveDateEnd: '2019-12-13',
     timeZone: 'America_New_York', // the time zone that every rule will be converted to; see moment-timez one for a complete list time zones
-    timeZoneType: LOCAL, // LOCAL or UTC are available to be imported as constants
+    timeZoneType: LOCAL, // LOCAL and UTC are available to be imported as constants
     rules: [
         { // rule 1
             type: STANDARD_EVENT,